The Creation Research Museum of Ontario

 An uncommon fossil was found here.

 Along with 2 trilobite tails, we have 2 perplexing fossils called Conulariids.
-Some classify them in with the Cnidaria which include jelly fish and coral.
+Experts are divided.
+Some classify them in with the Cnidaria which include jelly fish and coral, yet others are not sure where to classify them.
 Still lots of riddles to be solved for paleontologists and fossil hunters alike!

 Having a visitor pick out the winner to the fossil quiz.
 Congratulations to Laura Kolozsi!